 Since Monster Hunter World‘s launch, Capcom has added new monsters and hosted events for World.
 On numerous occasions, World has crossed over with other games and franchises, including The Witcher 3, Final Fantasy XIV, Devil May Cry, and Assassin’s Creed.
 Iceborne is the first paid expansion for World, but it will also be the last.
 We can probably still expect new events and monsters to arrive in World post-Iceborne, but don’t expect any major content updates after Iceborne.

 Monster Hunter World: Iceborne launches September 6 on PS4 and Xbox One.
-Sadly, PC players will have to wait until winter to explore Hoarfrost Reach.
+Sadly, PC players will have to wait until January 2020 to explore Hoarfrost Reach.
 The standard version Iceborne costs $40 and is only up for digital pre-order as of now.
 Pre-ordering the standard version nets you the Yukumo Layered armor set.
 PS4 users will also receive a special theme and the Velkhana dynamic theme.

 For those who don’t have a copy of Monster Hunter World, you can grab the Master Edition containing the base game and expansion for $60.
 If you happen to subscribe to Xbox Game Pass, you already have access to World.